junxit/us-congress-bills-110/metadata.md

 - Sen. McCain, John [R-AZ] (M000303)
 - Sen. Leahy, Patrick J. [D-VT] (L000174)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2007-12-04 — Introduced in Senate
 - 2007-12-04 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S14746; text as passed Senate: CR S14746; text of measure as introduced: CR S14745)
 - 2007-12-04 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S14746; text as passed Senate: CR S14746; text of measure as introduced: CR S14745)
+- 2007-12-06 — Message on Senate action sent to the House.
+- 2007-12-06 — Received in the House.
+- 2007-12-06 — Referred to the House Committee on Foreign Affairs.